American Jewish Congress

 During the 1960s and 1970s, partly as a result of their participation in the civil rights and antiwar movements, AJCongress women joined in the fight for women’s equality.
 Since the 1930s, the Women’s Division had served as an effective vehicle for social and political action.
 Its members, however, had consistently emphasized that their particular role was to build support for AJCongress policies and programs on the community level, through local school boards, as participants in parent-teacher associations, and especially in their capacity as mothers.
 By the 1960s, women within the AJCongress—like women active in other Jewish community organizations—increasingly rejected this separate sphere and demanded equal power and responsibility in Jewish communal life.
 In 1966, Women’s Division president Virginia Snitow led a successful effort to gain a small but significant increase in representation for Women’s Division members on the AJCongress Executive Committee.
 At the same time, Women’s Division leaders, including Virginia Snitow and Jacqueline K. Levine, called for greater women’s participation in other communal agencies, such as the President’s Conference of Major Jewish Organizations and the Council of Jewish Federations and Welfare Funds (CJFWF), which were largely, if not entirely, male-dominated.

 The Women’s Division was discontinued as a separate section after approximately fifty years of service.
-The AJCongress’s support for women’s rights and feminism within the Jewish community has continued, however, under the auspices of the Commission for Women’s Equality, which was founded in 1984.
-Among its many projects, the commission has worked to create an international network of Jewish feminists, to serve as a vocal advocate for abortion rights, and to raise consciousness within the Jewish community about domestic violence, pay equity and other issues of particular importance to women.
+The AJCongress’s support for women’s rights and feminism within the Jewish community has continued, however, into more recent decades.
+Under the leadership of groundbreaking feminist Betty Friedan, who authored the watershed Feminist Mystique published in 1963, it established the Commission for Women’s Equality in 1984, at a time when no other mainstream Jewish organization that did not focus solely on women’s issues prioritized women’s rights.
+The Commission’s leadership included notable women such as former congresswomen and pioneering LGBTQ-rights champion Bella Abzug; activist and co-founder of Ms. Magazine Letty Cottin Pogrebin; former congresswoman and later New York City Comptroller Elizabeth Holtzman; and Ann Lewis, who would soon accept the role of Vice President for public policy at Planned Parenthood and serve in multiple leading positions in the Democratic Party, including Director of Communications to President Bill Clinton and senior advisor for Hillary Clinton’s 2008 presidential campaign.
+Among its many projects, the Commission has worked to create an international network of Jewish feminists, to serve as a vocal advocate for abortion rights, and to raise consciousness within the Jewish community about domestic violence, pay equity, and other issues of particular importance to women.
 Feminist Centers established by the AJCongress in various cities have become a forum for exploring women’s equality within the Jewish religious context.

 Baum, Charlotte, Paula Hyman, and Sonya Michel.
-The Jewish Woman in America (1975).
+The Jewish Woman in America.
+New York: Dial, 1975.

 Cohen, Steven M., Susan Dessel, and Michael Pelavin.
 “The Changing (?)
 Role of Women in Jewish Communal Affairs: A Look into the UJA.”
-In The Jewish Woman: New Perspectives, edited by Elizabeth Koltun (1976).
+In The Jewish Woman: New Perspectives, edited by Elizabeth Koltun.
+New York: Schocken, 1976.

 EJ, s.v.
 “American Jewish Congress” and “Wise, Stephen Samuel”.

 Fishman, Sylvia Barak.
-A Breath of Life: Feminism in the American Jewish Community (1993).
+A Breath of Life: Feminism in the American Jewish Community.
+New York: Free Press, 1993.

 Frommer, Morris.
 “The American Jewish Congress: A History, 1914–1950.”
 2 vols.
 Ph.D. diss., Ohio State University, 1978.

 Marcus, Jacob Rader.
-The American Jewish Woman: A Documentary History (1981).
+The American Jewish Woman: A Documentary History.
+Ktav, 1981.

 Svonkin, Stuart.
 “Jews Against Prejudice: American Jews and the Intergroup Relations Movement from World War to Cold War.”
 Ph.D. diss., Columbia University, 1995.

-Urofsky, Melvin I. A Voice That Spoke for Justice: The Life and Times of Stephen S. Wise (1982).
+Urofsky, Melvin I. A Voice That Spoke for Justice: The Life and Times of Stephen S. Wise.
+Albany: SUNY Press, 1982.

 Women’s Division of the American Jewish Congress.
 Papers.
 American Jewish Historical Society, Waltham, Mass.